 - electric vehicle (EV) options for mobility vehicles and accessible EV charging infrastructure

-There are also some journeys which participants are less willing to adapt, such as grocery shopping, leisure journeys which involves transporting equipment, and journeys with 1+ children.
+There are some journeys which participants are less willing to adapt, such as grocery shopping, leisure journeys which involves transporting equipment, and journeys with 1+ children.
 There is also some hesitation about changing journeys over winter.